How to Protect Your Plants from Spring Freeze

 The great thing about annual flowers is most of the time they are in pots on your front porch or hanging in baskets around the exterior of your home.
 This makes them easy to move if freezing temperatures loom.
-So, If your pots and planters are near a door, or if you have a shed nearby, the safest bet is to pull them inside for the night.
-Are you worried about getting dirt and critters indoors, or have a pot that is too heavy to move?
-Repositioning the pots as near to the house as possible will help shield them from frost, as temperatures nearest the house will remain warmer.
+So, If your pots and planters are near a door, or if you have a shed or garage nearby, the safest bet is to pull them inside for the night.
+If you are worried about getting dirt and critters indoors or have a pot that is too heavy to move, repositioning the pots as near to the house as possible will help shield them from frost, as temperatures nearest the house will remain warmer.

-In the case of very cold temperatures and heavier frosts, you might have to take further measures to keep your flowers fresh and alive.
-Covering your pots with frost cloth or a sheet, or wrapping them with insulation will help keep the ice particles from coming into direct contact with the leaves and blooms.
+In the case of very cold temperatures, heavier frosts, or snowy weather, you might have to take further measures to keep your flowers fresh and alive.
+Covering your pots with frost cloth or a sheet, or wrapping them with some sort of insulation, will help keep the ice particles from coming into direct contact with the leaves and blooms.
 Keep an eye out and brush off any snow or ice that begins to accumulate.

 Protecting your garden and all its fresh greens that are beginning to pop through the soil might seem like a more difficult task, but it is possible!
-We have some recommendations for protecting your garden from frost and freezing temperatures.
+Here are some recommendations for protecting your garden from frost and freezing temperatures.

-Cover your crops with a garden blanket, or a plant cover.
+Cover your crops with a garden blanket, frost cloth, or a plant cover.
 Garden blankets are designed to protect plants from light frosts over short periods of time, such as overnight, when temperatures drop.
 Floating row covers are another great option to protect from frost and wind burn.
 Both options keep snow and ice from coming into direct contact with your plants, increasing the likelihood of them making it though the cold night unscathed.
 Help your plants out even more by periodically brushing off any snow or ice that begins to accumulate on top of the plant covers.
 We also carry insulated plant protectors, sometimes called "walls of water", which are great for creating miniature greenhouses around your plants.
 This is a great option for small tomato plants, pepper plants, and the like, as one plant protector is needed per plant.
 In the case of vegetables planted in long rows and such, frost cloth is a better option!

-Another great tip if you can plan ahead, is to avoid watering your plants several days before the expected cold weather.
+Another great tip if you can plan ahead, is to avoid watering your plants a day or two before the expected cold weather.
 If you are worried about your crop drying out, water early in the day as soon as temperatures have had a chance to rise.
 This will give your plants as much time as possible to dry out and will avoid their roots becoming frozen in saturated dirt.

 In the case of heavier freezes, we suggest turning the shut-off valves of your irrigation backflow preventer.
-In most residential systems, there are two shut off valves, typically covered in blue rubber and located on either side of the backflow device.
+In most residential systems, there are two shut off valves typically covered in blue rubber and located on either side of the backflow device.
 Turn the lower valve 90 degrees to shut off water flow into the device.
 To release the water that is still left over in the backflow device, loosen the two bleeder valves located just beneath the plastic top of the device with a flat head screwdriver.
 Once loosened, water will spew out of the valves until all excess water is gone.
 If the water does not stop after a couple minutes, check that you fully turned the shut-off valve, as water still may be getting through.

-If there are any questions that we have not answered, feel free to reach out through the contact form on our contact page, or give us a call!
+If there are any questions that we have not answered, feel free to reach out through the contact form on our home page, or give us a call!
 We will be happy to assist you with any questions you may have.
 Spring weather here in Colorado can be frustrating and devastating, so let us help you protect your plants so that you can have a prosperous gardening season!

 Domoney, David.
 “How to protect container plants and pots from winter frost.”
 Accessed 4 May 2020.
 Retrieved from https://www.daviddomoney.com/how-to-protect-container-plants-and-pots-from-winter-frost/